 Local Emergency Planning Committees (LEPC) Handbook

-The LEPC Handbook is an in-depth reference for those who want to understand more about policies, programs and procedures that LEPCs can use to enhance their effectiveness and community resilience.
+The LEPC Handbook is an in-depth reference for those who want to understand more about polices, programs and procedures that LEPCs can use to enhance their effectiveness an community resilience.
+The LEPC Primer is a brief overview of LEPC functions in Texas.
+The LEPC Guide is the in-depth reference for use by existing committees.
+The LEPC Project Book contains a number of projects aimed at enhancing LEPC performance.